 What I didn’t know at the time was that parkrun was all over the place and I soon found myself running at Greenwich parkrun which was not too far from where I live.
 And then, I heard that Bexley Council were looking to set up a parkrun so, as my son was now training in Bexleyheath on Saturday mornings, I went along to a meeting.
 I was somewhat disappointed to find out that the chosen location was Danson Park whereas my son trained at Hall Place so I would not be able to get along as often as I would have liked.
 But, the general consensus of those in attendance was that this was good thing if I was to become Event Director.

-I am no longer Event Director at Bexley parkrun.
-It all got a little too much for me with the numbers expanding from less than 100 to 300-400, so I handed over the reins to joint EDs Paul Dallison and Richard Furze who are still doing an admirable job.
-I helped set up Lesnes Abbey Woods junior parkrun [weekly 2k events for kids held on Sundays in the UK], where I am still joint ED today, so my daughter had somewhere local to run (although she promptly gave up running for gymnastics!).
+I am no longer ED at Bexley parkrun, it all got a little too much for me with the numbers expanding from less than 100 to 300-400, so I handed over the reins to joint EDs Paul Dallison and Richard Furze who are still doing an admirable job.
+I helped set up Lesnes Abbey Woods junior parkrun, where I am still joint ED today, so my daughter had somewhere local to run (although she promptly gave up running for gymnastics!).

-My doctor knew my background and said that the best thing I could do was exercise and told me to get out of bed and walk down to the hospital café…this was when I could hardly even get to the toilet on the ward.
-But it gave me something to aim for: parkrun that is.
-Marathons are now off the agenda as running is a non-starter as it has too much impact on the bones.
-The trouble was, I had to go through extensive chemotherapy before I could walk any distance.
-But, with the encouragement of my fellow parkrunners at Bexley and volunteer team at Lesnes Abbey Woods, and the fact that parkrun were actively encouraging walkers to come along (something that I would never have dreamt of doing before) I managed to get back in the summer, with times in the mid 40 minutes.
-And I have even been joined at the back by fellow parkrunners, especially Tessa Hales, my joint ED at Lesnes Abbey Woods junior parkrun.
+My consultant knew my background and said that the best thing I could do was exercise and told me to get out of bed and walk down to the hospital café…this was when I could hardly even get to the toilet on the ward.
+But it gave me something to aim for; parkrun that is, as marathons are now off the agenda as running is a non-starter as it has too much impact on the bones.
+The trouble was, I had to go through extensive chemotherapy before I could walk any distance but, with the encouragement of my fellow parkrunners at Bexley and volunteer team at Lesnes Abbey Woods, and the fact that parkrun were actively encouraging walkers to come along (something that I would never have dreamt of doing before) I managed to get back in the summer, with times in the mid 40 minutes.
+And I have even been joined at the back by fellow parkrunners, especially Tessa Hales, my joint ED at Lesnes Abbey.